 Keeping You Driving with Confidence

 Try as you might to keep your PSI at the correct pressure level; you can never totally avoid the risk of tire punctures and blowouts.
 Most extended warranty providers exclude your tires as part of a bumper-to-bumper warranty, but Endurance isn’t one of them.
-Not only does every Endurance coverage plan give you 24/7 roadside assistance, substitute transport, and trip-interruption costs as standard, but you also get free access for a year to Endurance Elite—which includes tire repair/replacement.
+Not only does every Endurance coverage plan give you 24/7 roadside assistance, substitute transport, and trip-interruption costs as standard, but you also get a year free of Endurance Elite Benefits—which include bonus perks tire repairs and replacements.

 As the country’s most comprehensive vehicle protection program, EnduranceAdvantage™ also covers $3,500 in general maintenance costs per year.
 From alignment checks to tire rotations, just take your vehicle to the nearest ASE-certified auto shop, show them proof of your Endurance membership, and we’ll take care of the rest.
 It’s a cost-effective way to keep your tires in top condition and make sure you get the most gas mileage for your money.